 To enable the full Teams guest access experience, Office 365 admins need to select On for the following settings:

-For more information, see Manage external sharing for your SharePoint Online environment.
+For more information, see Turn external sharing on or off.

 For more information, see Control guest access in Office 365 Groups, above.